zytfo/forta-agent-contest/README.md

   - Metadata "forecasted_lower_bound" contains forecasted_price - forecasted_upper

 ## Test Data
+Tests are not provided due to the high complexity of its implementation in a little period of time of the contest.

 ## Running Locally
 1. Run `npm install` to install the required packages